mmaaz60/social_distancing/README.md

 - [ ] Add instructions to add custom person detector into the project
 - [ ] Add instructions to add any other image transformation (e.g. perspective transformation etc.)
 - [ ] Add MGAN based person detector from [Pedestron](https://github.com/hasanirtiza/Pedestron.git)

+# Collaboration
+I am looking for the resources to collaborate with me on this project.
+Please email me at **mmaaz60@gmail.com** if you want to collaborate with me on this project.